Unruly merbodies (DeDisnification, Part 10)

 As the drama of the suffering of a social outsider and an unrequited lover who cannot express his or her passion, [this story] is still poignant.
 This is certainly how Andersen identified with the tale, allying himself in his bisexuality to the mermaid’s sense of being a different species from humankind.

-Andersen had several crushes on both women and men, all of them unrequited, as well as a poor physical self-image, and it seems that “The Little Mermaid” in particular expressed his curiosities and anxieties about sexuality.
+In addition to his many crushes on both women and men, all of them unrequited, Andersen had a poor physical self-image, and it seems that “The Little Mermaid” in particular expressed his curiosities and anxieties about sexuality.
 If you look back on the passage I’ve already quoted about the mermaid being transformed it reflects the lengths to which someone who feels they are occupying the wrong body is willing to go to remedy the situation.

 It’s also important to note that the mermaid does not get the man and when she does not, cries so hard that she melts into foam.
 Afterwards she enters a purgatorial state as a daughter of the air, an invisible and ethereal being who might finally earn a soul after suffering, enduring and doing good deeds for 300 years.
 Andersen too, devoted himself to godly works, deepening these parallels, writing: